What is hydroxychloroquine?

 Sunglasses can be recommended to avoid additional retinal injury due to sun exposure.

-Should blurring or vision changes occur, hydroxychloroquine should be ceased and a careful eye examination conducted.
+Visual symptoms may present as paracentral scotomas (islands of vision loss) when reading.
+If blurring or vision changes occur, hydroxychloroquine should be ceased, and a careful eye examination conducted.

 Less common skin side effects may include: